In this post I will show you how to fix the Bluehost free ssl certificate unavailable error in two simple steps.

 When you activated ssl using the Really Simple SSL plugin, by default the plugin enabled a WordPress redirect because .htaccess redirects can cause issues on some site setups, and if that happens you’ll be locked out of WordPress admin.

 To be clear though, it’s very unlikely that will happen to you and if it does, it’s easily fixed.
 See instructions of how to fix it here.

 And to clarify, WordPress redirects work fine for most sites, but a .htaccess redirect is good for site speed.
 So I recommend enabling this feature.

 To enable it, go to Settings >> SSL

 Then, turn the 301 .htaccess redirect on and the WordPress 301 redirect off.
 Save your changes.

-I hope this article helped you fix the Bluehost free ssl certificate unavailable error.
-Let me know if it worked for you in the comments box below.
+I hope this article helped you fix the Bluehost free ssl certificate ‘unavailable’ or ‘unknown’ error.
+Let me know if it helped you in the comments box below.